gavrilaalexandru/gavrilaalexandru/README.md

 👾 I'm **Alex**.

-🧠 An open-source developer with a deep passion for cybersecurity and low-level stuff.
+🧠 An open-source developer with a deep passion for cybersecurity.

 🔍 Currently studying penetration testing and offensive security techniques.